jbuckmccready/static_aabb2d_index/README.md

 [flatbush](https://github.com/mourner/flatbush) javascript library.

 By default no unsafe code is used (`#![forbid(unsafe_code)]` is applied).
 Some unsafe optimizations can be enabled by toggling on the `unsafe_optimizations` flag.
+Note the API is still safe when this flag is enabled, all optimizations are internal to the library.
+Currently the unsafe code is used to eliminate slice bounds checking and utilize uninitialized memory to avoid zeroing arrays when allocated.

 ## Quick Links